Summary

 6) Fossify Voice Recorder (Android, F‑Droid) — Open‑source & offline by design

-Best for: Android users who prefer open‑source and no Google account (via F‑Droid).
+Best for: Android users who prefer open‑source with minimal telemetry and no Google account dependency.

-Offline proof: Listing explicitly states the app "operates offline" and prioritizes privacy/security.
-(F-Droid)
+Offline proof: The F‑Droid listing explicitly says the app “operates offline” and provides version history (helpful for verifying active maintenance).
+(F‑Droid)

 7) Easy Voice Recorder (Android) — Reliable, no‑account, offline recorder

-Best for: Everyday Android recording with simple controls and long sessions.
+Best for: Straightforward Android recording with simple controls and long sessions.

 Platforms: Android.
 (Google Play)